 10. Should I break up with my girlfriend because she smokes?

-A lot of men who are anti-smoking consider this a dealbreaker.
+A lot of men who are anti-smoking consider this a relationship deal-breaker.
 And it’s up to you to decide whether you share that sentiment or not.
 Craig dumped Shauna because they were living together and he just couldn’t stand her always smoking around the house.

 “Yes, I decided to break up with my girlfriend because she smokes.
 I told her that she should only smoke outdoors but my apartment always smelt like it was burning.
 This is just something that irks me on a fundamental level.
 My friends told me it was a silly reason to leave her, but I just could not stand it anymore.
 If she truly loved me, she would have stopped,” he said about their breakup.